mbecker12/surface-rl-decoder/README.rst

 Since we make use of the config-ini-parser, we can override the settings with environment variables which we specify in the environment file.
 Custom configuration should be done by changing the content of the ``conf.env`` file.

+Note that you can write the job script so that it takes on command line arguments.
+These could be used to specify an environment file to change the configuration of the run.

 Build
 =====